formix/microfs/README.md

 # microfs
-Simple file system designed to be IoT (Internet of Things) friendly
+File system designed to be IoT (Internet of Things) friendly